broadinstitute/prism_data_processing/README.md

 ### [`MTS_functions.R`](./MTS_functions.R) and [`analysis_functions.R`](./analysis_functions.R)

 These files contain helper functions used in the scripts above and are sourced at the beginning of each (to install necessary packages and define functions). `analysis_functions.R` contains the most up to date versions (used in `MTS_Analysis.R`), while `MTS_functions.R` contains older versions used in one-off analyses.

+In `analysis_functions.R`, each function takes a matrix of features (X) and a vector of responses (y) as input. `multivariate` fits both an elastic net and random forest to the data.

+---
+_This repository is maintained by [Cancer Data Science](https://www.cancerdatascience.org/) at the Broad Institute of MIT and Harvard_